iarna/fetch-fic/README.md

 ### fetchMeta

 If true and this is a xenforo based source then threadmarks will be used to get the index when updating.
-This is addative with `scrapeMeta`.
+This is additive with `scrapeMeta`.

 ### scrapeMeta

 If true and this is a xenforo based source then the index page will be scraped for chapters when updating.
-This is addative with `fetchMeta`.
+This is additive with `fetchMeta`.

 ## [[chapters]]